A Practical Synthesis of Detecting AI-Generated Textual, Visual, and Audio Content: Detecting AI-Generated Visual Content

 \subsubsection{Watermarking for visual media}

 When the generative pipeline is compliant, watermarks are embedded.
 These vary from invisible spatial pixel encodings to frequency manipulations \cite{kirchenbauer2023watermark, liu2024semantic}.
 However, simple image transformations, such as crop or rotation, can weaken naive watermarks \cite{hou2023semstamp, sharma2024review} unless specifically designed for robustness.
+Content credentials such as C2PA can attach tamper-evident provenance metadata on capture and edit chains \cite{c2paSite}.